tungstenfabric/tf-dev-env/README.md

 ##### docker ps -a should show these 3 containers #####
 ```
-contrail-developer-sandbox [For running scons, unit-tests etc]
+tf-developer-sandbox [For running scons, unit-tests etc]
-contrail-dev-env-rpm-repo  [Repo server for contrail RPMs after they are build]
+tf-dev-env-rpm-repo  [Repo server for contrail RPMs after they are build]
-contrail-dev-env-registry  [Registry for contrail containers after they are built]
+tf-dev-env-registry  [Registry for contrail containers after they are built]
 ```

 ### 4. Attach to developer-sandbox container

 ```
-docker attach contrail-developer-sandbox
+docker attach tf-developer-sandbox
 ```

 ### 5. Prepare developer-sandbox container